 De-anonymization is a data mining strategy in which anonymous data is cross-referenced with other data sources to re-identify the anonymous data source.

 As the United States government and other nations move forward with open government initiatives, more data is becoming publicly available over the Internet.
 Much of this data has been scrubbed to create what the government calls “limited data sets.”
-Personally identifiable information (PII) such as names, addresses and social security numbers are removed from limited data sets so that the specific source of the data remains anonymous.
+Personally identifiable information (PII) such as names, addresses and social security numbers are removed from limited data sets or obfuscated through a data anonymization process so that the specific source of the data remains anonymous.
 This assurance of anonymity protects the source's privacy and allows the government to legally share limited data sets with third parties without requiring written permission.
 Such data has proved to be very valuable for researchers, particularly in health care.
 Privacy advocates, however, are concerned that even though the data has been scrubbed, so much of it is available that a specific individual’s identity could be re-discovered.